ussjoin/malafter.github.com/index.markdown

 In addition to work performed for clients, we also create our own software; check out the "Software We've Released" section, above, for more information on how to obtain our commercial software.

-Please check out our site, and feel free to contact us on the "Contact" page!
+Please feel free to contact us on the "Contact" page!

+Malice Afterthought.
+Think again.